catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

  $ openstack server add floating ip first-instance $CC_PUBLIC_IP

-Connect to the new Instance
+Connect to the new instance
 ===========================

 Connecting to the Instance should be as easy as: